xcart/xcart-docs/_pages/kb_en/modules/egoods/index.md

 ## Configuring the Amazon S3 Presigned URLs

 {% note info %}
-This feature is included E-goods module starting from v5.3.3.0 version.
+This feature is included in the E-goods module starting from version 5.3.3.0.
 {% endnote %}

 With the E-goods module you can utilize Amazon S3 to store large collection of digital downloads.